mlamz/mlamz.com/source/about/index.md

 {% img no-bottom-margin /about/images/salida-2015.jpg 720 479 %}*Salida Crit 2015.*

-**This irked me no end.** I made lifestyle changes.
+**This irked me no end even though I was fortunate to podium at all**, given that the leading two crashed in the final corner.

+I made lifestyle changes.
 I worked on my mental game.
 I joined [Primal-Audi Denver](http://hartracing.org/).
 I focused and trained hard.
 In 2016, I won the Salida Crit this time around.
 I also won five other races, numerous podiums and the overall [BRAC Road Cup](https://www.coloradocycling.org/bar/menu) in Cat 4.
 What I've achieved is a drop in the ocean for some, yet I'm exceedingly proud of fulfilling and exceeding my goals.

 {% img no-bottom-margin /about/images/salida-2016.jpg 720 405 %}*Salida Crit 2016.*